MadStu/connect-4-plus/README.md

 ## Final Notes

-I started this project as complete novice and now the I'm at the end I feel like I've come a huge distance.
+I started this project as complete python novice and now I'm at the end I feel like I've travelled a huge distance.
 And while my skills may not yet be up to it, I know for sure that anything is possible with the right code in the right order.

 It wasn't until I was coming to the end of the project and my python file was getting longer that I realised the benefits of using classes over just functions.
-I do have all of the logic being run within functions but have run out of time to refactor it all into the neat class > function > code heirarchial structure.
+I do have all of the logic being run within functions but with the deadline approaching I've run out of time to refactor it all into the neat class > function > code heirarchial structure.

 I hope anybody who plays this game will find it both enjoyable and challenging.
 Challenge your friends to beat your high score!